william-xiang/ai-datascience-ibmi-reference-arch/docs/RocketCE.md

 # Rocket Cognitive Environment (RocketCE)

 RocketCE offers a POWER-optimized software stack for running AI workloads.
 It has builtin exploitation of the [AI acceleration of the Power chipset](./RocketCE/mma.md).
 The product aims to minimize the entry barrier for AI by natively using Python packages on Linux LPARs, without any container platform needed.
-Benefit from over 200 packages optimized for IBM Power10 and backed by enterprise support from IBM and Rocket.
+Benefit from over 200 packages optimized for IBM Power and backed by enterprise support from IBM and Rocket.

 **Why choose it?**